 Related post: Mommy Friends

-This piece was written by Jen Simon as a companion piece to her essay in the anthology, My Other Ex: Women’s True Stories of Losing and Leaving Friends.
-You can preorder the book here.
+This piece is a companion piece to Jen’s essay in the anthology, My Other Ex: Women’s True Stories of Losing and Leaving Friends.